jakejeong5007/DS210_Project/README.md

 The application will output several key pieces of information:

-- **Graph Summary**: Displays basic information like the number of nodes and edges in the graph.
+- **Graph Summary.txt**: Displays basic information like the number of nodes and edges in the graph.

-- **Connected Components**: Shows the identified clusters within the network.
+- **Connected Components.txt**: Shows the identified clusters within the network.
 Each cluster represents a group of pages that are interconnected.

-- **Centrality Measures**: Outputs the closeness and betweenness centrality scores for each node, highlighting the most influential pages in the network.
+- **Centrality Measures.txt**: Outputs the closeness and betweenness centrality scores for each node, highlighting the most influential pages in the network.

-- **Degree Distribution**: Presents the distribution of node degrees across the network, offering insights into the network's structural properties.
+- **Degree Distribution.txt**: Presents the distribution of node degrees across the network, offering insights into the network's structural properties.

 ## Conclusion